About the Autism Treatment Network Research Program

-In addition to improving the comprehensive care patients receive, the Autism Treatment Network also has the goal of advancing evidence-based research on medical issues and treatments in children with ASD.
-One avenue for meeting this goal is the ATN National Registry.
-The Registry database tracks the care and outcomes of children seen in ATN clinics, increasing clinicians’ ability to address a range of metabolic, genetic and gastrointestinal concerns through scientific research.
+In addition to improving the comprehensive care patients receive, ATN also has the goal of advancing evidence-based research on medical issues and treatments in children with ASD.
+One avenue for meeting this goal is through the ATN National Registry.
+The Registry database tracks the care and outcomes of children seen in ATN clinics, increasing clinicians' ability to address a range of metabolic, genetic and gastrointestinal concerns through scientific research.

-Finally, ATN also participates in the Health Services and Resources Administration's Combating Autism Act Initiatives, which funds the Autism Intervention Network for Physical Health (AIR-P) initiative.
-We have been fortunate to receive funding for a number of ongoing research studies pertaining to children with ASD.
+ATN also participates in the Health Services and Resources Administration's Combating Autism Act Initiatives, which funds the Autism Intervention Network for Physical Health (AIR-P) initiative.
+Here at Children's Colorado, we have been fortunate to receive funding for a number of ongoing research studies pertaining to children with ASD.

 Our research discoveries and milestones

 Through the Autism Treatment Network, patients can receive research updates focused on the results of ongoing studies done at Children's Colorado and other sites.